ahmedbahgaten/BanqueMisr-TMDB/README.md

 - Presentation Layer: Responsible for displaying data to the user and handling user input.
 Implemented using UIKit for the user interface and ViewModels to manage UI logic.

 - Domain Layer: Contains business logic and use cases that are independent of any specific framework.
 This layer defines entities and interacts with repositories.

-  # Project Branches
-  - The app is developed on the Development branch

 - Data Layer: Handles data retrieval and storage.
 It communicates with external data sources (TMDB API) and local data storage (Core Data).
 Repositories act as an abstraction layer between the domain and data layers.

 The clean architecture allows for easy testing, maintenance, and future modifications, as each layer is independent and loosely coupled.